 Note: Most graduate students work full time and, through permission from their employers, utilize personal or vacation time to arrange for their fieldwork hours in the schools.

 Student Teaching is the final course in Biola's Teacher Preparation Program.
 Students earning a Multiple Subject Teaching Credential will have two full-time, eight-week placements in WASC-accredited schools — one in a lower grade and the other in an upper grade.
 Biola University supervisors mentor Student Teachers by making regular site visitations and giving weekly seminars.
 To view a list of the schools and districts we partner with, click here.

 Students have the opportunity to student teach overseas in a variety of countries in accredited K-12 international and private schools.
 An overseas assignment can count as one of the two Student Teaching placements.
 The other must be completed at a California public school.
 Interested teacher candidates can visit the Overseas Student Teaching page for more information.

 California law requires potential teachers to complete a Teaching Performance Assessment (TPA) as one of the steps to earning a teaching credential.
 This assessment — made up of four individual tasks — is designed to measure how well a candidate meets the state's Teaching Performance Expectations (TPEs), which define what teachers should know and be able to do.
 Details regarding the TPA and TPEs are available from the California Commission on Teacher Credentialing.

 Biola University includes the TPA tasks within its Teacher Preparation Program coursework.
-Passage of all four TPA tasks are required in order to receive formal recommendation from the University for the Multiple Subject Preliminary Teaching Credential.
-Specifics of each TPA task are as follows:
+Passage of all TPA tasks are required in order to receive formal recommendation from the University for the Preliminary Multiple Subject Teaching Credential.

 Required Prior to Acceptance to Teacher Preparation Program